adap/flower/baselines/flwr_baselines/experiments/fedbn_convergence_rate/README.md

 ## Experiment Introduction

 The **FedBN - Convergence Rate** baseline is based on the paper [FEDBN: FEDERATED LEARNING ON NON-IID FEATURES VIA LOCAL BATCH NORMALIZATION](https://arxiv.org/pdf/2102.07623.pdf) and reproduces the results being presented in *Chapter 5 - Convergence Rate (Figure 3)* by running Flower as the federated learning framework.
-This experiment uses 5 completly different image datasets of digits to emulate a non-IID data distribution between the clients.
+This experiment uses 5 completely different image datasets of digits to emulate a non-IID data distribution between the clients.
 Therefore, 5 clients are used for the training.
-The local training is setup with 1 epoch and a CNN model is used together with the SGD optimizer.
-The loss is calculated by the cross entropy loss.
+The local training is set up with 1 epoch and a CNN model is used together with the SGD optimizer.
+The loss is calculated by the cross-entropy loss.

 ## Dataset